 NIST based.
 Make sure that your assessment is based on a legitimate and acknowledged third party authority.
 I use NIST when providing these services simply because it is very well-known in the United States and is updated more frequently than other standards such as ISO.
 NIST is a controls framework that addresses the most known risks to information and systems.
 This standard provides an auditable set of control objectives to base your information security program on going forward.
 It also provides a mechanism for management to track the status and quality of the information security program against expectations.

 Remember to consider risks that are unique to your type of business that may not have been incorporated into NIST yet.
 I do not see this omission often, but it can happen and should become documented as part of the Security Assessment.

 Your business, not the news.
-Focus on what applies to your business; don’t get sidetracked by what is in the news.
-I’ve been called in after specific breaches and malware attacks to address gaps in the security program.
-What I generally find is that the client has a lot more gaps than expected.
-In many cases, I’m very concerned that there were past breaches that went undetected.
-If your firm operates information security in a reactionary manner and spends money on tools rather than skills and processes, you’ll have gaps.
+Focus on what applies to your business; do not get sidetracked by what is in the news.
+I have been called in after specific breaches and malware attacks to address gaps in the security program.
+What I find is that the client has a lot more gaps than expected.
+In many cases, I am very concerned that there were past breaches that went undetected.
+If your firm operates information security in a reactionary manner and spends money on tools rather than skills and processes, you will have gaps.
 You will never be secure.